 "Where is the former freedom of movement?" you will ask yourself this question upon your first direct acquaintance with one of the novelties of the company Finis - a simulator for breaststroke swimming Kick Pro.

-Yes, it's unusual to swim in it at first, but it's effective: with Kick Pro, it is quite possible to take one more step on the way to the title of the brass's king (or queen).
+It's unusual to swim in it at first, but it's effective: With Kick Pro, it is possible to take one more step to the title of the brass's king (or queen).
 Let's see how.

 Breaststroke swimming is a swimming stroke characterized by a frog-like kicking motion and a simultaneous arm movement.
 It is one of the oldest and most traditional swimming strokes and is often taught to beginners because of its simplicity and ease of execution.

 The breaststroke swimming technique is relatively straightforward, with a few key movements that must be coordinated to achieve a smooth and efficient stroke.